GuanhuaWang/SystemPaper/OSDI2016/OS1/Yggdrasil.md

 `Crash Refinement` is achieved by a *satisfiablility modulo theories* (SMT) solver (Z3).

-Speicificaition => SMT problem solver
+Speicificaition => SMT problem solver: That is to justify whether specification is equavalent to implementation

 To make SMT a push-button solution => *layering*